 Regular exercise boosts blood circulation throughout your body, which may support in curing the fissure.
 Exercise is also helpful in getting normal bowel movements and avoiding constipation.

 Try not to strain during bowel movements as it creates additional pressure that can reopen a fissure that’s begun to heal or can create a new cut.

-There are numerous medications that can be useful for the treatment of an anal fissure.
+There are numerous useful medications for the treatment of piles and anal fissure.
 Some medicated creams like lidocaine may help relieve discomfort as the fissure heals.
-In addition, some muscle relaxant like nitroglycerin ointment may widen blood vessels and increase blood circulation to the fissure and support healing,
+In addition, some muscle relaxants like nitroglycerin ointment may widen blood vessels and increase blood circulation to the fissure and support healing.

-Apart from these medications, your doctor may recommend a small dose of onabotulinumtoxinA (Botox) injection into the anal sphincter, to paralyze the muscle for several months and allow the fissures to heal.
+Apart from these medications, your doctor may recommend a small dose of on botulinum toxin (Botox) injection into the anal sphincter, to paralyze the muscle for several months and allow the fissures to heal.

 Consult your doctor to get information about the treatment for your anal fissure through laser and prevent constipation.
 Generally, a fissure can be cured permanently without traditional surgery or using a laser technique.